HBO Max: The 28 Best Movies to Watch

 Thursday

 - Navalny (2022) -- Documentary.
-Details the 2020 assassination attempt of Russian opposition leader and former presidential candidate Alexei Navalny, in which he was poisoned with a military-grade nerve agent.
+Details the 2020 assassination attempt on Russian opposition leader and former presidential candidate Alexei Navalny, who was poisoned with a military-grade nerve agent.

 Read more: The 36 Best TV Shows to Watch on HBO Max | Everything You Need to Know to Sign Up for HBO Max